Nat’s Story – Skills for Life

 The Scouts is the UK’s the largest mixed volunteer-led movement for young people, offering 6 to 25-year-olds fun and challenging activities, unique experiences, and everyday adventure.

-Wiltshire Scouts is made up of 6 Districts covering the county of Wiltshire and Swindon.
+Wiltshire Scouts is made up of 7 Districts covering all four corners of our beautiful County of Wiltshire and Swindon.
 Each District has many Scout Groups which are made up of Beaver, Cub and Scout sections as well as provisions for Explorer Scouts and the Scout Network.
-Find details of our Districts here…
+Find details of our Districts here

 What do Scouts do?